Sexual Orientation OCD Treatment

 Step 14: Family Education

-Equipping clients with strategies for future intrusive thoughts.
+Equipping clients with strategies to manage future intrusive thoughts effectively.

 Step 16: Post-Recovery Follow-Up

-Aarav, 27, feared he was suddenly gay despite loving his girlfriend.
-His life became consumed with Google searches and self-tests.
-After joining the Sexual Orientation OCD Treatment program with Shyam Gupta, he completed 14 weeks of ERP and now lives free from compulsions.
+Aarav, 27, feared he was suddenly gay despite a loving relationship with his girlfriend.
+His days were filled with Google searches and self-testing.
+After 14 weeks of ERP therapy with Shyam Gupta, he regained peace of mind and now lives confidently, free from compulsions.

-Meera, 24, had Homosexuality OCD fears that prevented her from dating.
-Under Pratibha Gupta’s care, she gradually faced triggers and stopped reassurance-seeking.
-Today, she’s engaged and living confidently.
+Meera, 24, struggled with Homosexuality OCD that stopped her from dating.
+Under Pratibha Gupta’s guidance, she faced her triggers and eliminated reassurance-seeking.
+Today, she’s engaged and thriving in her personal life.

-Rohan, 32, experienced intrusive sexual thoughts that caused overwhelming guilt.
-Through our 16-step recovery plan, he learned to accept uncertainty and stop mental reviewing.
-He now calls himself “OCD-free.”
+Rohan, 32, battled intrusive sexual thoughts that caused deep guilt.
+Through the 16-Step Recovery Program, he learned to accept uncertainty and stop mental reviewing.
+He now describes himself as “OCD-free.”

 Why Our Treatment Works Without Medicine